 To be collected from the databases held at early infant diagnosis testing laboratories.
 The numerator should represent the number of infants who received virological testing within two months of birth; it should not represent the number of samples tested at the laboratory.
 Data should be aggregated from the laboratory databases.
 Where possible, double counting should be minimized when the data are aggregated to produce national-level data.

 The number of infants receiving more than one virological test in the first two months of life is expected to be low.
-Efforts should be made to include all health facilities operated by public, private and NGOs that are providing HIV testing for HIV-exposed infants.
+Efforts should be made to include all health facilities operated by public, private and nongovernmental organizations that are providing HIV testing for HIV-exposed infants.
+Where antenatal care coverage, health facility deliveries and HIV screening in antenatal care and delivery are high and reporting is complete, program data can be used to triangulate with data from either source.